Graph Traversal - BFS

-- Step 3 - Visit all the adjacent vertices of the verex which is at front of the Queue which is not visited and insert them into the Queue.
+- Step 3 - Visit all the non-visited adjacent vertices of the vertex which is at front of the Queue and insert them into the Queue.

-- Step 4 - When there is no new vertex to be visit from the vertex at front of the Queue then delete that vertex from the Queue.
+- Step 4 - When there is no new vertex to be visited from the vertex which is at front of the Queue then delete that vertex.

-- Step 5 - Repeat step 3 and 4 until queue becomes empty.
+- Step 5 - Repeat steps 3 and 4 until queue becomes empty.

 - Step 6 - When queue becomes empty, then produce final spanning tree by removing unused edges from the graph